 1. Her family emigrated from Jamaica to America when she was 11-years-old.
-Yoon used her experience of being caught between two cultures to flesh out the lives of the characters in her second novel, The Sun is Not a Star.
+Yoon used her experience of being caught between two cultures to flesh out the lives of the characters in her second novel, The Sun is Also a Star.
 Natasha and Daniel are both children of immigrants.
 Natasha’s family is facing deportation back to Jamaica when she meets Korean-American, Daniel.

 2. Yoon studied engineering at Cornell then spent two decades working wall-street hours for investment management firms before getting her first book deal.